Friday, July 10, 2020

 Still, not all of your elderly shoppers will share an identical system of values, regardless of the culture in which you do business.
 People of any age have individual differences.
 The diversity of experiences we each have as we grow in the culture will shape our worldview and our priorities.
 Use the research findings about the values of the aged as a starting point Then determine the prevailing values of your individual shopper.
 One way is to ask the shopper their reasons for selecting certain items over others.

 It’s best not to ask the questions in a “Why?” format.
 Many consumer decisions are made intuitively or based on emotion.
-When asked, “Why did you make that choice?,” some consumers become defensive, as if they conclude you are ridiculing their judgment.
+My experience is that when asked, “Why did you make that choice?,” many consumers become defensive, as if they conclude you are ridiculing their judgment.
 You’ll get better results and avoid jeopardizing the sale if you use a phrasing that assumes the shopper is making a justified decision: “What is important to you when choosing a product like this?” or “In what ways do you find this one to be better than the other possibilities?”

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.